JaySunSyn/polymer-tinymce/README.md

 </script>
 ```

-You may use shady dom in your project if you have problems initializing the editor.[See](https://www.polymer-project.org/1.0/docs/devguide/settings)
+You may use shady dom in your project if you have problems initializing the editor.
+[See here](https://www.polymer-project.org/1.0/docs/devguide/settings)

 [Demo](http://jaysunsyn.github.io/polymer-tinymce)